 Fatigue and brain fog

 Being in ketosis for a while will make you feel the difference in your energy levels when you are out.
-This may not be obvious to new ketosis dieters, as the ones who have been on ketosis for a while.
+This may not be obvious to new ketosis dieters, as the who have been on ketosis for a while.

-Studies proven that sugar consumption is linked to poor cognitive functions.
+Studies have proven that sugar consumption is linked to poor cognitive functions.
 So, being on a keto diet that forbids sugar enhances brain ability and memory.

 Unexpected Weight Gain or Water Retention